French Community: Background

 Only Gabon sought to become an overseas department, but was dissuaded from doing so by the French government.
 The overseas territories of the Comoro Islands, French Polynesia, French Somaliland, New Caledonia, and St Pierre and Miquelon opted to maintain their status, while Chad, French Dahomey, French Sudan, Ivory Coast, Madagascar, Mauritania, Middle Congo, Niger, Senegal, Ubangi-Shari, and Upper Volta chose to become states of the French Community, some of them changing their names in the process.

-Minister Cornut-Gentille's refusal reflected the thinking of General de Gaulle, who confided to Alain Peyrefitte: "We cannot hold this prolific population at arm's length like rabbits (...).
-Our counters, our stopovers, our small territories overseas, it's fine, it's dust.
-The rest is too heavy".
-General de Gaulle explained himself in these terms on the "Gabonese affair": "In Gabon, Léon M'Ba wanted to opt for the status of a French department.
-In the middle of Equatorial Africa!
-They would have remained attached to us like stones around our necks. of a swimmer!
-We had a hard time dissuading them from choosing that status".

-Chad, Dahomey, French Sudan, Ivory Coast, Madagascar, Mauritania, Middle Congo, Gabon, Niger, Senegal, Ubangui-Chari and Upper Volta become member states.

-French Guinea, which refused the Constitution, became independent in 1958.
+French Guinea (not to be confused with French Guiana), which refused the Constitution, became independent in 1958.
 President De Gaulle reacted by ordering French civil servants and technicians to leave Guinea immediately.
 The French settlers took with them all their valuable equipment, repatriated the French sovereign archives and, above all, economic ties were severed.
 Despite the difficulties, Sékou Touré affirms "rather freedom in poverty than wealth in slavery".

 Independences

+French conservatives were disillusioned with the colonial experience after the disasters in Indochina and Algeria.
+They wanted to cut all ties to the numerous colonies in French Sub-Saharan Africa.
+During the war, de Gaulle had successfully based his Free France movement and the African colonies.
+After a visit in 1958, he made a commitment to make sub-Saharan French Africa a major component of his foreign-policy.
 The Community did not function fully until 1959.
-In April 1960, agreements were signed to allow the independence of Madagascar "established in republican form" on October 14, 1958, and of the federation of Mali (which then brought together the Senegal and the Sudanese Republic).
+In April 1960, agreements were signed to allow the independence of Madagascar "established in republican form" on 14 October 1958, and of the federation of Mali (which then brought together the Senegal and the Sudanese Republic).
 While the original version of the Constitution provided that "a Member State of the Community may become independent.
-It therefore ceases to belong to the Community", the constitutional law of June 4, 1960 provides that a State can become independent and, "by means of agreements", remain a member of the Community.
-The amendment also provides that an already independent State may join the Community, but this provision is never applied.
+It therefore ceases to belong to the Community", the constitutional law of 4 June 1960 provides that a State can become independent and, "by means of agreements", remain a member of the Community.
+The amendment also provides that an already independent State may join the Community, but this provision was never applied.

 During 1960, all member states proclaimed their independence: